LayerManager/layman/doc/rest.md

 - import the file to PostgreSQL database as new table into workspace schema, including geometry transformation to EPSG:3857
 - publish the table as new layer (feature type) within appropriate workspace of GeoServer
 - generate thumbnail image
-- publish metadata record to Micka
+- publish metadata record to Micka (it's public if and only if read access is set to EVERYONE)
 - save basic information (name, title, access_rights) into PostgreSQL

 If workspace directory, database schema, GeoServer's workspace, or GeoServer's datastore does not exist yet, it is created on demand.